friederbluemle/livebundle-website/docs/configuration.md

 Under the hood, LiveBundle, when encounteering this generator configuration, will dynamically load the `livebundle-generator-qrcode` package and initialize it with the supplied configuration *(partial or complete)*.

 If you want to learn more about LiveBunddle plugins and implement a new one, you can check our [Plugins documentation](path_to_plugins_section).

+### Properties as environment variables

+Some plugins offer to set some of their configuration properties as environment variables rather than setting them directly in the yaml configuration file.

+This can be helpful for example for property values that should not be clearly exposed in the configuration, or should be dynamic.

+These environment variables are using the following naming convention

+`LB-[PLUGIN_TYPE]-[PLUGIN_NAME]-[PROPERTY_NAME]`

+For example, the [azure storage plugin](https://github.com/electrode-io/livebundle/tree/master/packages/livebundle-storage-azure) allow to set the `sasToken` configuration property through `LB_STORAGE_AZURE_SASTOKEN` environement variable.

+:::warning
+A configuration property value can either be set directly in the yaml configuration file, or through an environment variable, but not both.
+If that's the case, LiveBundle will fail and report the ambiguity.